Chapter 7 : Automatic

 Padma rolled her eyes.
 “Get back to work, please.”

-“But before I do,” said Fanny, grinning, “Let me just do you a favor.”
+“But before I do,” said Franny, grinning, “Let me just do you a favor.”

 “What - ?”

 “Nott!
 Nott!”
-Fanny was waving her hands into the air.
+Franny was waving her hands into the air.

 “What – what are you doing?!”
 Padma hissed as she slid under her desk.